We list the mobile phones with the longest battery life that you can buy in 2017, to keep you going well over 24 hours between charges.

 Check out our Moto Z Play review

-If you're after an affordable handset with killer battery life then look no further than the Lenovo P2.
-It might not have the slickest looks or best camera, but it offers comparable performance to the more sophisticated Moto Z Play and features the biggest integrated battery of the whole list!
+If even the Xperia XA1 and the Moto G5 Plus are a shade out of your budget, check out the Lenovo P2 - the only phone here packing an asking price under £200.
+This handset might not have the slickest looks or best camera, but it offers comparable performance to the more sophisticated Moto Z Play and features the biggest integrated battery of the whole list.

 Check out our full Lenovo P2 review